How to build Rock retaining walls in Nanaimo

-When it comes to retaining walls, this is something we really love doing.
+When it comes to rock retaining walls in Nanaimo BC, this is something we really love doing.
 Why?
-Because it has two main functions, one is to create level usable area’s and the other is because there are so many options for materials and look’s when building those walls.
+Because it has two main functions, one is to create level usable area’s and the other is because there are so many natural stone options for materials and look’s when building those walls.

-Our main focus in this post are the natural stone options for retaining walls, which will be Flagstone or Granite.
+Our main focus in this post is natural stone for retaining walls, which will be Flagstone or Granite.

 If your lucky sometimes you can find a quarry that doesn’t blast the rock, they actually chisel the rock using jackhammers on the front of big excavators.
 If this is the case, then you can get much more squarer shaped boulders, which will give you nice shaped walls and steps.
 They usually have more straighter edges, which lend themselves to a nicer ‘finished’ look.

 When looking to build a rock retaining wall, first you have to know where your going to build the retaining wall, as well as how you will get access from one side to the other once it is built.
 This may require steps or a slope to be included in the building of the retaining wall.
 When deciding that, it is best to consider what is around you, and what will be your most direct route of travel.
 Do you need to get to a shed or a lower patio? if there is a shed in the landscape, then maybe consider where the lawn is in relation to it and do you need to get a lawnmower to the upper grade of the rock wall.
 Do you need access to the lower side of the rock wall with a wheel barrow for the planting bed?
 These are all thing to consider when looking at installing a wall.